the-isf-academy/repoview/README.md

     Available tasks:

     check                   Check settings and configurations
     clear-cache             Delete the student project repo names cache file, if it exists latest-commit           Show each student's most recent commit roster                  Show the roster
+    create-from-template    Create a repo from a template

     $ inv --help latest-commit